|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 If any of the above is true, you may request your court order be changed by filing a motion with the court.
 The court will presume that there has been a substantial change of circumstances and also will presume that your support order is unreasonable and unfair if:

-The court or the child support agency will review your financial circumstances at that time and set a new order based on your ability to pay.
-It is important to provide information to the court, the child support agency, and your child’s other parent about your employment status and efforts that you’ve made to obtain fulltime employment.
-Also, don’t forget to include your new mailing address so you can receive notices from the child support office about changes on your case and so you can receive your monthly billing statement.
+The court or the child support office will review your financial circumstances when you are released and set a new order based on your ability to pay.
+You should provide information about your employment status and efforts that you’ve made to get a full-time job to the court, the child support agency, and your child’s other parent.
+It is also important to give your child support worker and the court your new mailing address so you get your monthly billing statement and notices about changes on your case.

 I have a child, but am not married to the mother.
 Is there a way to be recognized as my child’s legal father without going to court?

-During the first 60 days after signing, either parent can cancel the ROP by sending a written statement or revocation form to the Minnesota Department of Health.
-After 60 days, the parents cannot cancel the ROP and must file a motion asking the court to cancel it by court order.
-However, if you get genetic tests that show the man who signed the ROP is not the biological father, you have six months after you get this information to ask the court to undo the ROP.
+During the first 60 days after signing, either parent can cancel the Recognition of Parentage by sending a written statement or revocation form to the Minnesota Department of Health.
+After 60 days, the parents cannot cancel the Recognition of Parentage and must file a motion asking the court to cancel it.
+However, if you get genetic tests that show the man who signed the form is not the biological father, you have six months after you get this information to ask the court to cancel the Recognition of Parentage.

 My child’s other parent denies me any contact with my child.
 Can child support help me establish parenting time or get a change in custody?

-The child support agency is only authorized to provide certain services, which do not include issues of parenting time or custody.
+The child support office is only authorized to provide certain services, which do not include issues of parenting time or custody.

 I’m serving the last few months of my sentence.
 My driver’s license was suspended for non-payment of child support.
 What must I do to get my license reinstated?